Overview

 Once they saw and interacted with the experience they became immediately comfortable with the data being provided, knowing that to take action on their account would require logging in.

 After lengthy discussions, analyzing pros and cons of each flow, We deciding on the card approach.
 This would allow the dev team to create reusable components that could then be consumed in other areas of the app experience.
-We took our existing “illustrative icons” and expanded on their style and color palette while maintaining the aesthetic.
+I took our existing “illustrative icons” and expanded on their style and color palette while maintaining the aesthetic.

 Conclusion